Tuesday, 31 December 2019

 Gravity

 One of the fundamental elements in kiln forming is gravity.
-When glass is hot it moves according to the effects of gravity and you have to remember that gravity has a big effect on all your firings.
+When glass is hot it moves according to the effects of gravity and that has a big effect on all your firings.

 The effects mainly cause: